 How one of the world’s biggest toy manufacturers sold on scarcity with an international brand

-A Brief History of Wholesale Toy Car Cannibalism
+A Brief History of Wholesale Toy Cars

 In the 1960s, the Lesney company in England was the most profitable wholesale manufacturer of toy cars in the world.
 This is because of their Matchbox line of die cast vehicles.
 The cars were primitive.
 They didn’t roll that well and were painted in typical, normal colors.
 But they were in a market that had nearly no competition.
 Matchbox ruled an entire segment of the toy industry.

 Until 1967.
 At Mattel Corporation in El Segundo California, the designers figured out how to disrupt the die cast car market.
 They turned the toy industry upside down.
 Their plan was simple.
 They would make a hot new toy car that would do everything Lesney’s Matchbox cars couldn’t do.

 The Birth of Hot Wheels